Where To Take New Yorkers Who Hate LA, Even Though They’ve Never Been

 You can brag to your friend about how good our tacos, sushi, and avocados are, but the fact is, LA also has the best Thai food in the country.
 For proof, take them to Luv2Eat, the casual Hollywood strip mall spot specializing in spicy, flavor-packed dishes like sweet and savory moo-ping, jade noodles with pork, and a Phuket-style crab curry that’s among our favorite curries in town.
 And no matter what time you decide to stop in, there always seems to be an empty table waiting for you.

 There’s a decent chance your friend walked off the plane asking “What’s up with this Gjusta place?”
-And since this bakery/deli in Venice isn’t exactly the easiest place to get to, make it your first stop on the way back from LAX.
-The place is a madhouse every single day of the week, but once you find your way to a table in their expanded patio, you’ll be treated to some of the best sandwiches in LA.
+Cross it off your list early and drive them straight there right from LAX.
+The place is a madhouse every single day of the week, but once you find your way to a table on their expanded patio, you’ll be treated to some of the best sandwiches in LA.
 The tuna conserva is a must-order, but since you’re there, throw in a porchetta melt, reuben, and a bag full of pastries for the rest of your drive home.